the Onset of Prebiotic chEmistry iN Space

 4. Theoretical modeling

-This project is very timely since it will exploit ultra-sensitive, broadband spectral surveys recently obtained with IRAM 30m and Yebes 40m, and data from ALMA and JVLA large programs and from a JWST ERS project.
+This project is very timely since it will exploit ultra-sensitive, broadband spectral surveys recently obtained with IRAM 30m and Yebes 40m, as well as data from ALMA and JVLA large programs and from a JWST ERS project.

 Implications